Alan0893/NoteCove/README.md

 # NoteCove
-Implemented an API leveraging Firebase functions to seamlessly access user information and note items.
-Employed Firebase database to efficiently store and manage user collections and note collections.
-Incorporated Firebase authentication system to enable secure user sign-in and account creation.
-Utilized Firebase storage for seamless storage of user profile pictures.
-Developed a ReactJS application to provide an intuitive and visually appealing user interface for managing and displaying note lists after user login.
+Developed an API using Firebase functions that facilitated seamless access to user information and note items.
+Utilized Firestore as a database for efficient storage and management of user collections and note collections.
+Integrated Firebase authentication system to ensure secure user sign-in and account creation.
+Employed Firebase storage for smooth storage and retrieval of user profile pictures.

 ### Firebase Features Used:
 - Functions